 What are Backlinks?

-Backlinks are the most important part of the SEO.
+Backlinks are the most important part of SEO.
 Links from external websites pointing to your website are called inbound links or backlinks.

 There are many factors considered by Search engines for SERP ranking calculation.
 One of the important factors is Backlinks.
-You can categorize those backlinks in many different categories like relevancy, authority, follow etc.
+You can categorize those backlinks in many different categories like relevancy, authority, follow, etc.

 There are two types of backlinks: